Lenyn Sosa Player Props: White Sox vs. Phillies

 Looking to place a prop bet on Lenyn Sosa?
 Check out what's available at BetMGM and sign up with this link!

-- Sosa hit .114 with a double, a home run and a walk.
+- Sosa has a double and a home run while hitting .174.

-- Sosa had a hit in three games last year (out of 11 games played, 27.3%), including one multi-hit game.
+- Sosa has a base hit in four of seven games played this season (57.1%), but zero multi-hit games.

-- Logging a trip to the plate in 11 games last season, he hit one dinger.
+- He has hit a home run in one of seven games, and in 4.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.